niomvan-ai/full/README.md

 2. once in the codespace, click ctrl + `(backtick), to enter the terminal
 3. once in the terminal, type `chmod +x backend.sh && ./backend.sh`
 4. click the plus icon to create another terminal
-5. once in the new terminal, type `chmod +x backend.sh && ./frontend.sh`
+5. once in the new terminal, type `chmod +x frontend.sh && ./frontend.sh`

 This will start the app with all the necessary dependencies and configurations.